Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 Solution:

-- Verify the default wholesale role is properly selected
+- Verify the Default Wholesaler Role is selected in General Settings

-- Check that users received their login credentials via email
+- Confirm the user received their login credentials by email

 Issue-5: Wrong Default Role Being Applied